m00sp/m00sp.github.io/content/blog/resumo/index.en.md

 +++
 title = "Site Overview"
-description = "Luis-TI.dev.br is a fast, lightweight and multi-language site powered by Zola and the abridge theme, using semantic HTML, CSS and No Mandatory JS." date = 2024-10-31T15:00:00Z updated = 2024-10-31T15:00:00Z draft = false
+description = "Luis-TI.dev.br is a fast, lightweight and multi-language site powered by Zola and the Abridge theme, using semantic HTML, CSS and No Mandatory JS." date = 2024-10-31T15:00:00Z updated = 2024-10-31T15:00:00Z draft = false